 David Curtis is a leading authority on artists’ film.
 His books include London’s Arts Labs and the 60s Avant-Garde and A History of Artists’ Film and Video in Britain.
 He was responsible for artists’ film at the Arts Council of Great Britain for more than two decades and curated “A Century of Artists’ Film in Britain” at Tate Britain, London.

-Steven McQueen is a British filmmaker and video artist.
-He is well known for his award-winning film 12 Years a Slave and the Small Axe anthology series.
+Steve McQueen is a British filmmaker and video artist most known for his award-winning film 12 Years a Slave and the Small Axe anthology series.